IZ7BOJ/RPi-LoRa-KISS-TNC-2ndgen/README.md

 The current application is to run the KISS TNC together with the APRS digi [APRX](https://github.com/PhirePhly/aprx), which connects via "KISS over TCP" and provides powerful APRS digipeating and I-gate functionality for LoRa-APRS.

+The Software keeps the compatibility with both standard AX25 packets and Austrian team packet style (called "OE_style").

 ## Hardware compatibility

 The LoRa KISS TNC runs on Raspberry Pi 2 or newer together with the SX126x LoRa Module.